adept/pg_relusage/README.md

 pg_relusage is a PostgreSQL extension which allows one to discover and log the relations used in SQL statements.

+## Why?

+This extension will be useful if you are dealing with (large?) legacy database and suspect that it contains plenty of unused objects.

+This extension will allow you to quickly get an understanding of which clients use which objects / relations.
+Unlike statement log, which will only show you the views and tables explicitly referenced in the query, this extension will essentially expant all the view definitions etc and give you the list of all relations used by the statement, even indirectly.

 ## Installation

 Extension hooks into PostgreSQL query executor and therefore needs to be compiled using PostgreSQL headers for the appropriate server version,